branko3000/cmlrpg/readme.md

 # CMLRPG

 Commandline RPG is a tool to create custom, Dungeons and Dragons style RPGs in a webconsole or something similar.
+It works using a virtual avatar that handles the input and output that a wrapper generates from a set of custom config files.

+[TOC]

 ## Usage

+1. Clone this repo
+2. Open the file located at `src/index.js`  with a editor of your choice.
+3. Change the value of the `import Config from './config/*/*.js';` to a config file of your choice from the `src/config` folder.
+4. Change the value of the `import Avatar from './avatar/*.js';` to a avatar file of your choice from the `src/avatar` folder.
+5. Run a JavaScript bundler of your choice to bundle all scripts into a singular script.
+6. Add this script you your site with a `<script></script>` tag.
+7. Call `new CMLRPG();` from anywhere (the avatar object will be stored in a global `CMLRPG` variable ) to start the game.

+## Customize

+This project is meant to be used to build custom RPGs.
+The possibilities are endless, as you are able to define all text used yourself.
+So any setting, any language is possibile.
+There is no need to have the RPG happen in the console only.
+Any way of getting a text based input and presenting it as a text based output can be used.
+Textarea, push messages, text to speech - your choice.
+Please be so kind to add any new *Avatars* and configs to the repo to have it accessible to all users.

 To use the CMLRPG within your enviroment you first need to write a Avatar for your environment.
 It should be stored in `src/avatars/*.js`.
+Read more on how to write an avatar in the [Documentation]() section if this document.
 You then need to call this Avatar from within the `index.js` file by importing it,  using the `import` function.
 This is done in the following way:

 ```js
 import Avatar from './avatars/*.js'; //load the avatar for your enviroment